 - logical2 - [optional] The second condition or logical value to evaluate.

-The AND function is used to apply more than one condition at the same time, up to 255 conditions.
+The AND function is used to check more than one logical condition at the same time, up to 255 conditions.
 Each logical condition (logical1, logical2, etc.) must return TRUE or FALSE, or be arrays or references that contain logical values.

 To test if the value in A1 is greater than 0 and less than 5, use the following formula: